t1/junit-5-structure-demo/README.md

 }
 ```

-I could have a little bit less code (which is generally a good thing) by using a constructor like this:
+We could have a little bit less code (which is generally a good thing) by using a constructor like this:

 ```java
 @Nested class GivenTwoCommentOnlyDocuments {